haruki-sugarsun/hacky-helper-crx/DEVPLANS.md

   - The session data is temporarily stored in the `service-worker` in-memory storage.
   - The `Bookmark API` is used to persist session data in Chrome bookmarks for synchronization.
   - `session ID` is assigned as a UUID.
-  - `sessions_management.ts` manages the `windowId` and `sessionId` maaping for the opened sessions.
+  - `sessions_management.ts` manages the `windowId` and `sessionId` maaping for the active sessions.

 - **tabs.html Behavior**

   - `tabs.html` is pinned per Named Session.
   - The URL encodes the `session name` and `session ID` as query parameters for the named sessions.
-  - If an existing `tabs.html` for the same session is open, it is selected instead of opening a new one.
+  - If a `tabs.html` exists for the same session/window, it is selected instead of opening a new one.
   - We also provide access to the known named sessions stored in the BookmarkStorage, and we can open the named session.
   - `tabs.ts` handles the Tabs UI and interacts with the service-worker via messages.